 In most cases, it’s hard for a ductless heating system to compete with a gas furnace on operating costs.

-Modern systems also offer a remote control to make it easier to control all the system’s functions when it’s positioned high on a wall or suspended from a ceiling.
+Many modern systems also offer a remote control to make it easier to control all the system’s functions when it’s positioned high on a wall or suspended from a ceiling.
 Newer models may also work with smartphone apps for advanced control.

 Some units can even connect via Wi-Fi, and may also be compatible with smart thermostats for automated climate control.

-Ultimately there are many factors to consider when determining if a ductless split system is the right heating or cooling solution for your needs.
+Ultimately, there are many factors to consider when determining if a ductless split system is the right heating or cooling solution for your needs.

 They can be a perfect solution for adding quasi-central cooling or additional heating to a building or space without ductwork.